Berlin, Where are We Now? – A City as an Artistic Laboratory

 1. How was the situation when you began to make art in Berlin?
 How did you sense the landscape of the city?
 2. Many have described a constant sense of excitement in the air in Berlin of the 90s.
 Has it disappeared?
 Or has it transformed into other forms?
 3. Which prototypes for a city of the future were developed in the artistic laboratory of Berlin?
 How can they be applied today?
 4. How is present-day Berlin perceived and received by the press?
 Does the image of Berlin still have some resonance in our current reality?
 5. How can we direct the development of Berlin, while at the same time preserving its unique forms of freedom?
 6. What new ideas and forms have emerged during the coronavirus situation that can be the driving force for innovation in the years to come?

 Mikolaj Sekutowicz, CEO and Curator, Therme Art (Co-Moderator)

-Moritz van Dülmen, CEO Kulturprojekte Berlin GmbH / Berlin Art Week Dr. Friederike Gräfin von Brühl, Anh Linh Ngo, Editor in Chief, ARCH+ Freo Majer, Founder and Artistic Director, Forecast Adrienne Goehler, Author and Curator Yoram Roth, Cultural Investor Prof. Dr. Ulrich Seibert Constanza Macras, Choreographer
+Moritz van Dülmen, CEO Kulturprojekte Berlin GmbH / Berlin Art Week Dr Friederike Gräfin von Brühl, Partner K&L Gates, Berlin, Advisor in Art Law Anh Linh Ngo, Editor in Chief, ARCH+ Freo Majer, Founder and Artistic Director, Forecast Adrienne Goehler, Author and Curator Yoram Roth, Cultural Investor Prof. Dr Ulrich Seibert, Lawyer and Honorary Professor for Business Law Constanza Macras, Choreographer

 Privacy & Cookies Policy